Kulangsu International Settlement

-The Kulangsu International Settlement (鼓浪嶼公共租界 (Gǔlàngyǔ Gōnggòng Zūjiè, Kó͘-lōng-sū Kong-kiōng Cho͘-kài)) was an international settlement on China (the other being the Shanghai International Settlement).
-During the Opium Wars, the British army occupied Gulangyu Island for four years and did not withdraw until 1845.
-After 1843, Xiamen was opened as a treaty port in accordance with the Sino-British Nanjing Treaty.
+The Kulangsu International Settlement (鼓浪嶼公共租界 (Gǔlàngyǔ Gōnggòng Zūjiè, Kó͘-lōng-sū Kong-kiōng Cho͘-kài)) was an international settlement in China (the other being the Shanghai International Settlement) on the Kulangsu or Gulangyu Island of Xiamen, Fujian province.
+During the Opium Wars, the British Army occupied Gulangyu Island for four years and did not withdraw until 1845.
+After 1843, Xiamen was opened as a treaty port in accordance with the Sino-British Treaty of Nanking.
 The United Kingdom also acquired a beach on the coast of Xiamen's main island to build a British concession, while Gulangyu retained its original features.
 Over time, more nations established embassies as the settlement prospered.

 History

-After the Japanese occupied Taiwan as well as to prevent the Japanese from further aiming for Gulangyu; local Xiamen authorities began to float ideas to seek "international protection" and asked European powers to "protect Xiamen".
+After the Japanese occupied Taiwan, local Xiamen authorities, in order to prevent the Japanese from further aiming for Gulangyu, began to float ideas to seek "international protection" and asked European powers to "protect Xiamen".
 Philip Pitcher presciently notes that there was a sense that "Japan had designs upon Amoy (Xiamen), and that, if a good opportunity offered … she would step in and assume control."
 The burning of a Japanese Buddhist temple, the Higashi-honganji (东本愿寺) in Gulangyu, coupled with the "Japan Scare" of the 1900s led Beijing to come around to the idea that the establishment of an International settlement for Gulangyu would be beneficial.

-On January 10, 1902, the consuls of Great Britain, the United States, Germany, France, Italy, Spain, Denmark, the Netherlands, Sweden-Norway, Japan and other eight countries signed the "Gulangyu delimitation charter" in the Gulangyu Japanese Consulate.
+On January 10, 1902, the consuls of Great Britain, the United States, Germany, France, Italy, Spain, Denmark, the Netherlands, Sweden-Norway, Japan and another eight countries signed the "Gulangyu delimitation charter" in the Gulangyu Japanese Consulate.
 Subsequently, in January 1903, the Gulangyu International Settlement Municipal Council was established.
-By this time, almost all signatories have built consulates on the island.
-Thus, Xiamen is now divided into two foreign concessions: the British concession in Xiamen, the smaller and entirely commercial area, and Gulangyu, the wealthier and larger concession.
-As there had already existed a substantial foreign population Gulangyu before the formation of the International settlement, most of the foreign constructions have been completed by then.
+By this time, almost all signatories had built consulates on the island.
+Thus, Xiamen was now divided into two foreign concessions: the British concession in Xiamen (the smaller and entirely commercial area), and Gulangyu (the wealthier and larger concession).
+As there had already existed a substantial foreign population in Gulangyu before the formation of the International settlement, most of the foreign constructions had been completed by then.

-Gulangyu's European settlements (like the small Italian consulate: in the early 1930s only the small consulate of Hankow remained under Italian control, but nominally Italy was a member of this Gulangyu International Settlement until its occupation in 1942 by Japan) were concentrated on the islet of Gulangyu off the main island of actual Xiamen in the modern greater region of Hong Kong.
-This Italian consulate promoted the "piano" music in Gulangyu, importing from Italy many pianos that were sold to the Gulangyu community.

 In 1938, after the Japanese attacked and occupied Xiamen, Gulangyu island became an "oasis of peace" as a large number of Chinese refugees moved to Gulangyu to avoid the invasion's consequences.
-In the outbreak of World War II, Japanese troops became stationed near Gulangyu Island.
+With the outbreak of World War II, Japanese troops were stationed near Gulangyu Island.

 Finally, the Gulangyu International Settlement was taken back by the Nationalists.
 Following the founding of the People's Republic, Gulangyu was made a district of Xiamen city.